awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 ## Create a cluster<a name="create-cluster-no-workers"></a>

 1. Run the following command to create an Amazon EKS cluster with no worker nodes\.
 If you want to create a cluster running Kubernetes version 1\.13, then replace *`1.14`* with `1.13` in your command\.
-You can replace *`us-west-2`* with any [Region that Amazon EKS is available in](https://docs.aws.amazon.com/general/latest/gr/rande.html#eks_region)\.
+You can replace *`region-code`* with any [Region that Amazon EKS is available in](https://docs.aws.amazon.com/general/latest/gr/rande.html#eks_region)\.

    ```
    eksctl create cluster \
    --name a1-preview \
    --version 1.14 \
-   --region us-west-2 \
+   --region region-code \
    --without-nodegroup
    ```

    Launching an Amazon EKS cluster using `eksctl` creates an AWS CloudFormation stack\.
 The launch process for this stack typically takes 10 to 15 minutes\.
 You can monitor the progress in the Amazon EKS console\.

-1. When the cluster creation completes, open the [AWS CloudFormation console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks)\.
+1. When the cluster creation completes, open the [AWS CloudFormation console](https://us-west-2.console.aws.amazon.com/cloudformation/home)\.
 You will see a stack named `eksctl-a1-preview-cluster`\.
 Select this stack\.
 Select the **Resources** tab\.
 Record the values of the IDs for the `ControlPlaneSecurityGroup` and `VPC` resources\.

 1. Confirm that the cluster is running with the `kubectl get svc` command\.
 The command returns output similar to the following example output\.